senseexcel/senseexcel/README.md

 #### 8.3.4 SenseEV

-The example formula below is in the PRODUCT ANALYZE worksheet of the 5_Executive_Dasboard_Template.xlsx file available in the Sense Excel Examples libary.
+The example formula below is in the PRODUCT ANALYZE worksheet of the 5_Executive_Dasboard_Template.xlsx file available in the Sense Excel Examples library.

 SenseEV stands for "Sense EValuate" and enables Excel to call any Qlik Sense function including set analysis within an Excel formula in a discreet cell.
-The example below explains the syntax step by step and demonstrates the ability to combined the use Qlik Sense Set Analysis along with native Excelcompnents.
+The example below explains the syntax step by step and demonstrates the ability to combined the use Qlik Sense Set Analysis along with native Excel components.

 =SenseEV("Sum({<[Product Group Desc]={'"&$B7&"'}, [Fiscal Quarter] = {'"&SUBSTITUTE(C$5,"Q","")&"'}>} [Sales Quantity]\*[Sales Price])")

-=SenseEV(" // This starts the connection to Qlik Sense and calculates…
+=SenseEV(" *This starts the connection to Qlik Sense and calculates…

- Sum({< // …the Sum of [Sales Quantity]\*[Sales Price] and…
+ Sum({< *…the Sum of \[Sales Quantity]\*\[Sales Price] and…

 [Product Group Desc] = {'"&$E8&"'}, // …is limited to where [Product Group Desc] = the value from cell E8…

 IMPORTANT: In this example, cell $E8 is a relative reference.
-This allows you to copy/paste and fill down/across in Excel and VERY rapdidly populate an array within your report.
+This allows you to copy/paste and fill down/across in Excel and VERY rapidly populate an array within your report.

  [Fiscal Quarter] = {'"&SUBSTITUTE (L$4;"Q";"")&"'} // This uses an Excel function to replace the "Q" in the value "Q1" with a null and pass the "1" as a set parameter value for [Fiscal Quarter].

-IMPORTANT:  This example demostrates using "& INSERT EXCEL FORMULA HERE &" which allows you to enter "Excel mode" and access the full Excel formula libary from the inside of a Qlik Sense expression.
+IMPORTANT:  This example demonstrates using "& INSERT EXCEL FORMULA HERE &" which allows you to enter "Excel mode" and access the full Excel formula library from the inside of a Qlik Sense expression.

  >} //